josmithiii/mcp-servers-jos/juce-docs-mcp-server/README.md

 ## Implementation Details

-The server fetches documentation from the JUCE documentation hosted at Stanford CCRMA (https://ccrma.stanford.edu/~jos/juce_modules/).
+The server fetches documentation from the JUCE documentation hosted at Stanford CCRMA (https://ccrma.stanford.edu/~jos/juce_modules/), but of course you can change that, as noted above.
 It processes the HTML documentation in real-time:

 1. Class list is fetched from the annotated class list page
 2. Individual class documentation is parsed from class-specific pages